ibm-cloud-docs/cephaas/volume_create.md

 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/software-defined-storage), access your deployment and then go to **Block storage > Volumes**.
 1. Click **Create volume**.
 1. Select **Deployment** where the volume will be created.
 1. Specify a unique, meaningful **Name** for your volume.
 The volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
-Volume names must begin with a lowercase letter and should not end with a hyphen.
+Volume names must begin with a lowercase letter.
+It must not begin with a hypen or a number nor end with a hyphen.
 You can later edit the name if you want.

-    Volume names must be unique in the entire service instance.
-If you create two volumes that are in the same service instance, and have the same name, a <q>volume name duplicate</q> error is displayed.
+    Volume names must be unique in the entire deployment.
+If you create two volumes that are in the same deployment, and have the same name, a <q>volume name duplicate</q> error is displayed.
     {: note}

 1. Enter the **Storage size** for the volume in GBs.
 Volume sizes can be between 1 GB and 32 TBs.